Neve Yarak: History

 The moshav was formed in 1951 by immigrants from Romania, and was initially called Kfar Yarkanim (כפר ירקנים).

-It is located partly on land that had belonged to the Palestinian village of al-Muwaylih prior to its depopulation in the 1948 Arab–Israeli War, and partly on land which used to belong to Jaljuliya.
+It is located partly on land located near the Palestinian village of al-Muwaylih prior to its depopulation in the 1948 Arab–Israeli War.
+It is also located near the Arab town of Jaljuliya.

 Neve Yarak Winery was founded in 2015.
 The wine produced here is exclusively from Carignan grapes planted many decades ago, but had not been used to make wine until recently.